-When I am cleaning, I’m not so focused on filling the bucket up, pouring out the dirty, and replacing it with clean water, but this is the process.
-The Lord reminded me we cannot continue to wipe over our dirty places of our lives with more dirt and expect them to become clean.
-We have to stop and address the situations before we can expect positive results, in the same manner as I needed a band-aid and clean water to continue mopping.
+The Lord reminded me we cannot continue to wipe over our dirty places with more dirt and expect them to get clean.
+We must stop and address the situations before we can expect positive results.

-The band-aide fulfills an important function.
-Applied directly to a wound, it not only protects it from the outer environment, it prevents the spread of infection.
-If I had continued mopping and allowed the injury to my finger to go unchecked, my floor would have been worse than when I started.
+Applied directly to a wound, a band-aid not only protects the wound from the outer environment, but it also prevents the spread of infection.
+If I had continued mopping, my floor would have been worse than when I started.
 I might have risked a horrible infection as well.
-I needed to acknowledge my need to apply salve and the band-aide so I could be healed.
+I needed to acknowledge my need to apply salve and the band-aide.

 Wash me thoroughly from my iniquity, And cleanse me from my sin.
 For I know my transgressions, And my sin is ever before me.~Psalm 51:2-3 NASB